Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Experiments

-\textbf{Synthetic data sets.} A first group of experiments illustrates action sparsity (Theorem~\ref{thm:cont_c_sparse}) and a second one illustrates temporal sparsity (Theorem~\ref{thm:sparse_temporal}).
-For each setting, we look at two cases: when the graphical criterion is satisfied trivially and a more interesting non-trivial case which is depicted in Figure~\ref{fig:sparsity}.
-We will denote by T-A and $\text{NT-A}$ the trivial and non-trivial data sets illustrating action sparsity, and will denote by T-T and NT-T the trivial and non-trivial data sets illustrating temporal sparsity.
-We also explore different dimensionality choices for $X^t$ and $Z^t$, namely $d_z = 5, d_x=10$ and $d_z=10, d_x=20$, denoted by (5/10) and (10/20), respectively.
-In each dataset, the ground-truth mixing function $\bff$ is given by a randomly sampled 3 layers multi-layer perceptron.
-The ground-truth transition model $p(z^t \mid z^{t-1}, a^{t-1})$ is always a Gaussian with isotropic covariance independent of $(z^{t-1}, a^{t-1})$ with a mean outputted by some function $\mu(z^{t-1}, a^{t-1})$.
-Hence, all datasets have a 1d sufficient statistic ($k=1$) which is also monotonic and, thus, are not covered by the theory of~\citet{iVAEkhemakhem20a}.
-In Appendix~\ref{sec:syn_data}, we give more detailed descriptions of the datasets including the explicit form of $\mu$ in each case.
-We made sure their respective assumption of variability is satisfied.
-Note that the learned transition model $\tilde{p}(z^t \mid z^{t-1}, a^{t-1})$ is also Gaussian with mean outputted by a multilayer perceptron.
-For learning, we use the usual parameterization of the Gaussian distribution and not its exponential family parameterization.
-Moreover, the dimensionality of $Z^t$ in the learned model always match the dimensionality of the ground-truth.
+\textbf{Synthetic datasets.} The datasets we considered are separated in two groups: \textit{time-sparsity} and \textit{action-sparsity} datasets.
+The former group has only temporal dependence without actions, we thus fix $\hat{G}^a = \vec{0}$, while the latter has only actions without temporal dependence, we thus fix $\hat{G}^z = \vec{0}$.
+In each dataset, the ground-truth mixing function $\bff$ is a randomly initialized neural network.
+The dimensionality of $Z$ and $X$ are $d_z = 10$ and $d_x = 20$, respectively.
+In the action-sparsity datasets, the dimensionality of $A$ is $d_a = 10$.
+The ground-truth transition model $p(z^t \mid z^{<t}, a^{<t})$ is always a Gaussian with covariance $\sigma_z^2 I$ and a mean outputted by some function $\mu_G(z^{t-1}, a^{t-1})$ (the data is \textit{Markovian}).
+Hence, each dataset has a 1d sufficient statistic ($k=1$) that is also monotonic and, thus, is not covered by the theory of~\citet{iVAEkhemakhem20a}.
+App.~\ref{sec:syn_data} provides a more detailed descriptions of the datasets including the explicit form of $\mu$ and $G$ in each case.
+Note that the learned transition model $\hat{p}(z^t \mid z^{t-1}, a^{t-1})$ is also Gaussian where the mean is outputted by a MLP.